Getting Your Project Started

 Design blogs are another place to get inspiration and advice from interior designers.
 Some ASID members write for newspaper and magazine websites.
-You can click here for a selected list of ASID member interior design blogs.
+You can visit ASID ICON online to read blog posts from ASID staff writers and frequent guest contributors.
+You can also click here for a selected list of ASID member interior design blogs.
 Dexigner.com also maintains a list of design blogs written for consumers and designers.

 Need Some Good Advice?

 You don't have to commit to a project or spend a lot of money to get advice from an interior designer.
 Many interior designers offer consultation services.
 When contacting the designer, ask if he or she does consultations and what the rate is for consultation services.
 Some designers charge a flat fee, and some charge by the hour.